Crittora Logo

 • Sends the encrypted data

-4. The decrypted data is returned from Crittora and passed directly back to the client.
+4. The decrypted payload is returned to the client.

-Try it out: Use the interactive API interface below to test the decrypt endpoint with your encrypted data.
+Try it out: Use the interactive interface below to test the managed decrypt endpoint with your encrypted data.

 Powered by AWS • Partner Technology • Patent Pending PQC Technology